If you are planning to record your Zoom videoconference, here are some points that you should take into consideration:

 How will you share the recording with viewers?

-The officially supported platforms for sharing recordings are:
+The officially supported platform for sharing recordings is Otago Capture

-Please contact AskOtago if you need any assistance with these:
+Please contact AskOtago if you need any assistance: